How to Cancel a Renters Insurance Policy

 If you're canceling because you're moving

 Moving doesn't necessarily mean you have to cancel your existing renters insurance policy.
 Many insurance companies offer the option to transfer your policy to your new address.
-This way, you can continue to enjoy the benefits of your existing coverage.
+This lets you keep your existing coverage.
 However, if your current insurance provider doesn't offer coverage at your new address, be sure to purchase a new renters insurance policy before your old one expires.

 homeowner icon